LucaDangeloS/Spotify-Visualizer/README.md

 - [x] Make color jump related to song attributes
 - [x] Standardize the message exchanges from server to visualizers
 - [x] Add parameter for brightness
-- [ ] Fix color palette creations so color chosen are more predominant
+- [ ] Fix color palette creations so the colors chosen are more predominant
 - [ ] Add option for in color palette jump (just shift)
 - [ ] Solve missing song attributes bug when song changes
 - [ ] Solve colors flickering when song changes